Some Favorite Sites

 Condoms, Genocide—& A “Believe”-able Cameo

-Posted to: Arts & Entertainment, Dance, Music, Theater, Visual Arts
+Posted to: Arts & Culture, Dance, Music, Theater, Visual Arts

 New Haven’s most celebrated guerrilla street artist got his start in New Haven dodging Yale security as he painted illegally on university property.
 On Saturday, he made a surprise cameo appearance as an invited guest to a high-profile event with Yale’s name on it.